 Write-protection is the ability of a hardware device or software program to prevent new information from being written or old information being changed.
-Typically, this means you can read the data, but not write.
-In the picture is an example of a write-protect switch on an SD card that turns on and off write-protect on that card.
+In other words, information can read, but nothing can be added or modified.
+The picture shows an example of a write-protect switch on an SD card, used to toggle write-protect on and off.

 Enable and disable write-protection using software

 To protect a file in the Microsoft Windows command line or MS-DOS, use the attrib command.
 With Windows, you can view the file properties and enable the read-only attribute.
 Finally, with a Linux variant or Unix, the chmod command could be used to enable and disable write-protection.

-Tip: With the Microsoft Windows attrib command and file properties suggestion this allows you (and anyone else) to add and remove write-protection (read-only).
+With the Microsoft Windows attrib command and file properties suggestion, you and anyone else can add and remove write-protection (read-only).
 If you want to prevent others from changing the write-protection, setup network users and permissions.

 Enable and disable write-protection with hardware

 Earlier removable media such as a floppy diskette use write-protect to protect a disk from being erased or overwritten.
 The 5.25-inch floppy diskette had a hole in the upper corner of the diskette that could be covered with tape to enable write-protection.
 The 3.5-inch disk had a tab in the corner that could be moved up or down to enable or disable write-protect.
 By moving the tab to block the hole or unblock the hole, you could enable and disable write-protection.

 As mentioned above, using write-protection helps prevent data from being accidentally overwritten or erased.
 For example, if you had an SD card with pictures you didn't want accidentally deleted you could enable write-protection.
 Of course, if you were to do this, no new pictures could be added until write-protection was removed.